anionDev/ClientInformation/ReadMe.md

 For [nginx](https://nginx.org/en/docs/http/ngx_http_realip_module.html) as reverse-proxy for example you must add `proxy_set_header X-Forwarded-For $proxy_add_x_forwarded_for;` to the nginx-configuration.

 The reason why the default-value of `TrustForwardedHeader` can not be `true` is that when you run `ClientInformation` without a reverseproxy, a client can simply set the `X-Forwarded-For`-header to an arbitrary value and then `ClientInformation` can not trust this header-value anymore.
 If a client would be able to pretend a wrong client-ip-address then also the client-ip-addresses in the access-log would be wrong.

+### IPv6

+IPv6 is currently not supported.
+Only IPv4-addresses are supported by `ClientInformation`.

 ## Contribue